-The files of the required 3D printed parts are available free of charge by subscribing to the email list, so you don’t miss any new projects and discounts.
+The files of the required 3D printed parts are available by subscribing to the email list, so you don’t miss any new projects and discounts.

 These are purely digital products, you get all the files you need to print it yourself.
 All STL-files for the required components are summarized in a ZIP-file.

 The largest 3D printed part of this project (Box) requires a base area (X, Y) of 175 x 80 mm and is 45 mm high (Z).
 Any 3D printer with a build volume (X, Y, Z) of at least 180 x 180 x 50 mm is suitable for this project.

 3D print settings

 - Layer height 0.2 mm and 20% infill (rectangular)

 - Bed temperature: 90°C (First layer: 85°C)

 - Perimeter speed: 45 mm/s (First layer: 10 mm/s)